 Blocks can be rearranged within your page in a couple of different ways.
 On the left of each block (or just above the block, if the block is set to display full width), are two block mover arrows (), and between these arrow icons is a block mover drag handle (...).
-These block mover arrows and drag handle will only appear when your cursor is hovering over the block.
+These block mover arrows and drag handle will only appear when you've clicked on a block to select it.